Divine Council (group)

 Divine Council was an American hip hop group originating from Richmond, Virginia.
-They were made up of artists Cyrax!, IcyTwat, Lord Linco and Silkmoney who was named to Rolling Stone's "10 New Artists You Need to Know" in 2016.
+They were made up of artists Cyrax, IcyTwat, Lord Linco and $ilkmoney, who was named to Rolling Stone's "10 New Artists You Need to Know" in 2016.
 The group's single "P. Sherman (PS42WW$)" peaked at #1 on the Billboard Spotify Viral 50 chart in May 2016, with the release of their Gold debut EP in August that same year.

 History

 The idea for Divine Council started with Virginia-based rapper Lord Linco.
-He was then joined by Cyrax! and Silkmoney, two other Virginia-based rappers.
+He was then joined by Cyrax! and $ilkmoney, two other Virginia-based rappers.
 The group released several tracks including Shorty and FOOLIE with most of the group's production handled by IcyTwat.
 The group then gained recognition in the underground hip-hop scene and amassed a large following on social media.